octobrian/build2024ghas/lab/build2024-ghas-hol.md

 14. Click the **Security** button on the toolbar.

 15. Review the what issues are left.
+You and GitHub need to work with the OSS community help report and if possible fix errors as they're found.

 GitHub Advanced Security will surface existing vulnerabilities and flag potential new problems before they're merged into your code.
 Keep your applications secure is a journey, not a destination.
 Tools like GHAS are an enormous help.
 But you are the key contributor to your team's and organization's success in building secure solutions.